Where do hurricanes occur?

 10. Tortola, British Virgin Islands (13/6)

 The Atlantic Coast, the Gulf of Mexico, and the Hawaiian islands are the most vulnerable to hurricanes.
-The top 10 most hurricane-prone cities in the U.S. are the following:
+The top 10 most hurricane-prone cities in the US are the following:

 1. Cape Hattaras, North Carolina